Introduction

 a ha-ha-ha sort of giggle at the end of every sentence.
 This

-giggle has the subliminal psychological effect of telling the listener,
+giggle has the subliminal psychological effect of

 Im really frightened of conflict, so please